MelanieCrissey/old-melaniecrissey.com/source/blog/breakdown.markdown

 And, because I spend a lot of time thinking about our onboarding experience, I spend most of my time thinking about how we could make it better.

+And, when I do have an idea of something I want to make better, sometimes I can make the changes myself but more often I have to rely on other people to help me turn my wishes into realities.
+And, I feel responsible for the results of our collaborative work together.

 Customer experience work (or user experience work) is critical work.
 It's easy to obsess over the edge cases: the templates that aren't rendering right, the triggers that aren't timed perfectly, or the glaring plot holes in the story we're telling to our customers.

 Because I walk around carrying a laundry list of "things to fix" in the back of my mind, I opened the article in my browser fulling expecting to get _torn a new one_ for everything that isn't impeccable.